liamzdenek/ferment-ai/memory-bank/productContext.md

 4. **User Satisfaction**: Feedback from end users on the transparency and control provided.

 5. **Reliability**: Error rates and recovery metrics in production systems.

+6. **Maintainability**: Ease of maintaining and extending the system, measured by developer feedback and code quality metrics.